skandaloptagon/AL_EXAmine/README.md

 # AL_EXAmine
 Alexa Crawler

-#set up
+#SET UP
-First run virtualenv to virtualize your python environment
+First run virtualenv to virtualize your python environment.
+(DO THIS BEFORE MAKING THIS PROJECT THE ACTIVE DIRECTORY)

 	virtualenv ENV
 	source bin/activate